python-happybase/happybase/doc/installation.rst

 Verify that the packages are installed correctly::

-   (envname) $ python -c 'import happybase'
+   (venv_name) $ python -c 'import aiohappybase'

 If you don't see any errors, the installation was successful.
 Congratulations!

 .. rubric:: Next steps

-Now that you successfully installed HappyBase on your machine, continue with the :doc:`user guide <user>` to learn how to use it.
+Now that you successfully installed AIOHappyBase on your machine, continue with the :doc:`user guide <user>` to learn how to use it.